isis-ramirez/Quality_and_Health/README.md

 # Quality_and_Health
 Compose of multiple datasets to predict the risk of diabetes, effects on income, and vaccination.
 ## First dataset:
-https://asiandiabetesprevention.org/what-is-diabetes/facts-and-figures
+Found in Asian Diabetes Prevention Initiative.
+The dataset includes National Prevalence of Diabetes in Asian Countries.
+We have edited the dataset and it now includes same countries as the other dataset so it is fully compatible and ready for use. https://asiandiabetesprevention.org/what-is-diabetes/facts-and-figures

 ## Second dataset: